DTegano/NHL-Prediction-using-Machine-Learning/README.md

 0.2995634 0.4003824
 ```

 Based on the p-value of the T-test, we can reject the null hypothesis that there is no difference in the means between home and away goals.
-There is a statistical significant different between the two variables.
+There is a statistically significant different between the two variables.
 I'll also note that the T-test was not paired since the data comes from different participants.

 <b> Corsi </b>

-Next, I'll do the same commands as I did with goals but with Corsi.
+Next, I'll do the same commands as I did with the goal variables but with Corsi now.
 Looking ahead at correlations for the Result variable, you'll understand why this variable was chosen to be looked at.

 ```
 hist(Home_Corsi)